 dining room, bar, and most importantly your bed

 to use the avalanche safety transceivers.
-Then it's
+Then you return to the hut when it's

 time for dinner, which is usually four courses of